-Here's What James Comey Plans To Tell The Senate Tomorrow About Trump And Russia
+Trump Asked For A Loyalty Pledge And For Help To "Lift The Cloud" Of Russia, Comey Says

+Former FBI Director James Comey has told the Senate that President Trump asked him for a pledge of loyalty and repeatedly requested he help "lift the cloud" of the Russia probe by publicly denying the president was being investigated.
-Former FBI Director James Comey is set to testify publicly on Thursday for the first time since he was fired by President Trump last month.

-Comey will appear before the Senate Intelligence Committee, which published a statement from him on its website on Wednesday.
+In what will be his first public comments since he was fired by President Trump last month, Comey will appear before the Senate Intelligence Committee on Thursday, which published a statement from him on its website on Wednesday.

 Sens.
-Richard Burr and Mark Warner, the committee's ranking Republican and Democrat, said decided to make they statement available a day early.
+Richard Burr and Mark Warner, the committee's ranking Republican and Democrat, said they decided to make they statement available a day early.

-The "Statement for the Record" is dated June 8, indicating Comey plans to read it on Thursday.
+In the statement, Comey writes that the president asked him for his loyalty at a January 27 dinner between the pair at the White House.
+"I need loyalty.
+I expect loyalty," Comey alleges the president told him.
+Comey said he declined to offer such a pledge, but did promise honesty.

+On Feb.
+14, Comey said Trump asked him to stay back alone after a meeting with others in the Oval Office in order to discuss Michael Flynn, who had just been ousted as national security adviser for lying to Vice President Pence about his meetings with Russian officials.
+He alleges Trump told him of Flynn, "He's a good guy and has been through a lot."

 Read the statement here: